Shivanshmundra/academic-kickstart/content/authors/admin/_index.md

 Hello!
 My name is Shivansh Mundra.
 I am a pre-final year undergraduate student at Indian Institute of Technology, Kharagpur.

-An extrovert who is in love with Mathematics, Machine Learning and Philosophies ❤️.
+Extrovert who is in love with Mathematics, Machine Learning and Philosophies ❤️.

 I usually waste my time thinking ideas that could impact mass and try to build upon those.
 But often ending up watching Netflix because optimistic nihilism.